Right to Disconnect: Australia Empowers Workers In Closing Loopholes Bill

 Summary

-The introduction of the right to disconnect under the Closing Loopholes Bill marks a significant step towards modernising work culture and acknowledging the changing dynamics of work in the digital age.
+The introduction of the right to disconnect under the Closing Loopholes Bill is a significant step towards modernising work culture and acknowledging the changing dynamics of work in the digital age.
 The new legislation is designed to improve the work-life balance of Australian employees and minimise disruptions caused by after-hours work communications.

 Elker offers a secure and confidential way for employees to report violations of their right to disconnect without fear of retaliation.
 By empowering employees to speak up about concerns, Elker helps organisations ensure that after-hours communication policies are respected and adhered to, safeguarding the organisation against disputes.